claytonjwong/savor-quest/README.md

 ### Goals

 1. Use the prefrontral cortex's 4-7 working memory slots
-2. Expand the unlimited memory of the neocortex in coordination with the hippocampus and basal ganglia via emtional "feelings" and logical active recall
+2. Expand the unlimited memory of the neocortex in coordination with the hippocampus and basal ganglia via emotional "feelings" and logical active recall

 ### Captain's Log